thecomplexityproject/cognitivecomplexity/documentation/simplification-technics.md

 if (a > 0) { return 1; } else { return 2; }
 ```

 It is usually recommended implementing this algorithm by using the form of `s` instead of the form of `r(s)`, for questions of readability.
 It is probably true that the initial form of `s` is more easy to read, and so easier to understand.
-We can conjecture that `cc(s) < cc(r(s))`, thus `r` is probably not a simplification.
+We can conjecture that `Cc(s) < Cc(r(s))`, thus `r` is probably not a simplification.

 * Example 2